JuliaLang/www.julialang.org/blog/2020/05/rr.md

 Ah yes - how does `rr` do what it does?
-One of the key tricks it uses is to re-use an abstraction boundary that already exists: That between the application and the underlying Operating System (or more specifically the Linux kernel).
+One of the key tricks it uses is to re-use an abstraction boundary that already exists: That between the application and the underlying operating system (or more specifically the Linux kernel).
 Exploiting this abstraction boundary as a determinism boundary (that is relying on determinism to apply any changes made internal to the application, but explicitly recording any changes made by the kernel) has a lot of advantages.